beginner

 ArrayK<Int>([]).map(toString)^ // Returns ArrayK<String>([])

-Despite not having values, the function map
+Despite not having values, the function map still changes the return type.

 Either<Bool, Int>.right(2).map(toString)^ // Returns Either<Bool, String>.right("2")